UTXOnly/Serilog_sink/Readme.md

 dotnet restore
 ```

+6. Move the `.cs` file into the project folder using `mv ../serilog_debug.cs ./`

-4. Enter your API key in the section below and save:
+7. Enter your API key in this section in `serilog_debug.cs` and save:
 ```
   .WriteTo.DatadogLogs(
                     "<YOUR_API_KEY_HERE>",